Flu vaccine worked well in season that faded fast, CDC says

-NEW YORK (AP) — Early estimates suggest the flu vaccine performed unusually well in a U.S. winter flu season that has already dissipated.
+Early estimates suggest the flu vaccine performed well in a winter flu season that has already dissipated in Georgia and most of the rest of the country.

 The vaccines were more than 40% effective in preventing adults from getting sick enough from the flu that they had to go to a doctor’s office, clinic or hospital, health officials said during a Centers for Disease Control and Prevention vaccines meeting Wednesday.
 Officials generally are pleased if a flu vaccine is 40% to 60% effective.